zoisite-rb/zoisite-rb/guides/source/testing.md

 Now you should get a connection to a remote browser and server, regardless if it is running in a Docker container or CI.

-If your Capybara configuration requires more setup than provided by Rails, this additional configuration can be added into the `application_system_test_case.rb` file.
+If your Capybara configuration requires more setup than provided by Zoisite, this additional configuration can be added into the `application_system_test_case.rb` file.